Arnie Fielkow: Sports administration

-He spent most of his career in sports administration.
-He served as Executive Vice President of the New Orleans Saints for six years, during which he presided over all administrative/business departments, including marketing, sales, regional development, governmental affairs, community relations, business media relations and youth programs.
+In 1989, Fielkow was named commissioner of the North Star Conference.
+In 1991 he was chosen for the same position with the Trans-America Athletic Conference, however before taking office he chose to take the job of deputy commissioner of the Continental Basketball Association.
+In 1994 he became the president of the Southern League.

+In 2000, Fielkow joined the New Orleans Saints of the National Football League as director of administration.
+He was Executive Vice President of the New Orleans Saints for six years, during which he presided over all administrative/business departments, including marketing, sales, regional development, governmental affairs, community relations, business media relations and youth programs.
 He was fired by Saints owner Tom Benson when he refused to resign and sign a confidentiality agreement.
 Fielkow had been vocal in opposing the concept of having the Saints play in San Antonio.

 Politics

 Following his firing, Fielkow was elected as one of New Orleans's two at-large council positions on May 20, 2006.
 He has chaired a number of committees including both the city's Economic Development Committee and the council's Youth and Recreation Committee.
 He has also co-founded the Fleur-de-lis Ambassadorship program with Tulane University president Scott Cowen.
 He has been a vocal supporter of public education, including the growing number of charter schools.

 During the New Orleans e-mail controversies, Fielkow pledged to published 70,000 of his e-mail messages online.

 Fielkow considered running to succeed Ray Nagin as Mayor of New Orleans in the 2010 mayoral election, but he chose to seek reelection instead.
 Fielkow was easily reelected to his position on the city council, with Mitch Landrieu ultimately winning the mayoral race.

 On 22 August 2011, Fielkow announced his resignation from the Council effective 1 October.
-He planned to take a more lucrative job as CEO of the National Basketball Association Retired Players Association.
+He planned to take a more lucrative job as CEO of the National Basketball Retired Players Association.